dboissier/mongo4idea/README.md

 See CHANGELOG.txt

 ## Description
-This plugin integrates MongoDB Server with database/collections tree and Query Runner
+This plugin integrates MongoDB Server with database/collections tree,  Query Runner and Shell console.

 ## Plugin Compatibility
 This plugin was built with JDK 1.6 and ideaIU-11.1.4 version.